Milwaukee hip-hop: Contribution to the youth

 The 'Outta Dee Box Podcast' hosted by Demancea "Dee" Star, serves as a transformative platform for community engagement and mentorship, particularly targeting former and currently incarcerated residents in Wisconsin.
 This podcast not only provides an educational resource but also teaches young, troubled individuals how to set up podcast equipment and conduct interviews, equipping them with practical skills and a creative outlet.

 Highlighted through episodes featuring Wisconsin hip-hop figures like Baby Drew and Steven Love, the podcast emphasizes positive community contributions.
 These artists share their journeys and experiences, focusing on guiding troubled youth in urban areas of Madison and Milwaukee.
 Their involvement illustrates the power of leveraging personal backgrounds to foster positive changes.

 Furthermore, the podcast's collaboration with the Madison Juvenile Detention Center, as part of the Public Library Bubbler Program, underscores its commitment to imparting critical life skills through creative and engaging methods.
 This partnership helps bridge the gap between creative expression and practical educational outcomes, making a significant impact on how the young participants spend their time.
-The Outta De Box Podcast was inducted into the Milwaukee Hip Hop Museum in January 2024, and in 2023 it waas awarded "Best Podcast" at the 365 Leadership Summit Awards further cementing its stronghold in Milwaukee's hip-hop history.
+The Outta De Box Podcast was inducted into the Milwaukee Hip Hop Museum in January 2024, and in 2023 it was awarded "Best Podcast" at the 365 Leadership Summit Awards further cementing its stronghold in Milwaukee's hip-hop history.

 Another significant initiative in Milwaukee is The Hip-Hop Chess Club of Wisconsin, originally mentored by MC Krook Rock.
 The club has evolved into, Your Move MKE, a non-profit organization committed to using chess, hip-hop music, skilled trades, and writing as tools for teaching critical life skills.
 These programs are specifically designed to offer alternatives to street life, promoting self-awareness, discipline, and leadership among Milwaukee's young people.
 Your Move MKE hosts various activities under four cornerstone themes: The Hip-Hop Chess Club, Makin' Moves Breakdancing, Urban Trade Skills, and Open Forum.
 Each program not only teaches practical skills but also helps participants understand the broader implications of their actions and choices in life.